2024–25 WHL season

 The 2024–25 WHL season was the 59th season of the Western Hockey League (WHL).
 The regular season started on September 20, 2024, and ended on March 23, 2025.
 The 2025 WHL playoffs began on March 28 and ended on May 16, 2025.

-The team who wins the championship will win the Ed Chynoweth Cup and will represent the WHL at the 2025 Memorial Cup, which will be hosted by the Rimouski Océanic of the Quebec Maritimes Junior Hockey League.
-The tournament will be held at Colisée Financière Sun Life in Rimouski, Quebec.
+The Medicine Hat Tigers won the Ed Chynoweth Cup as league champions and represented the WHL at the 2025 Memorial Cup, which was hosted by the Rimouski Océanic of the Quebec Maritimes Junior Hockey League, hosted at Colisée Financière Sun Life in Rimouski, Quebec.